 System Discovery and Signaling

 A process has been defined that describes the system discovery and signaling architecture for the ATSC 3.0 physical layer.
 The mechanism for carrying such information is called the ATSC 3.0 “bootstrap,” and it provides a universal entry point into the ATSC 3.0 broadcast waveform.
+The “bootstrap” also includes the mechanism for signaling a device in stand-by mode to “wake-up,” in the event of an emergency.
+(See Section 5.2.1.)
 This System Discovery and Signaling shall be performed as specified in ATSC Standard A/321 [2].

 Physical Layer Protocol, Downlink